VoliJS/NestedTypes/README.md

 # NestedTypes model framework

 > Version 2.0 alpha is in `develop` branch.
 Hard to believe, but it's several times faster than the current version in all browsers.
+Designed to handle 10K collections of complex objects with subsecond real-time response in all browsers.
 And it has some exciting new features.
 Stay tuned.

 master: [![Master Build Status](https://travis-ci.org/Volicon/NestedTypes.svg?branch=master)](https://travis-ci.org/Volicon/NestedTypes)
 develop: [![Develop Build Status](https://travis-ci.org/Volicon/NestedTypes.svg?branch=develop)](https://travis-ci.org/Volicon/NestedTypes)